Income Protection Insurance For Vets 2023

 There are several elements to a plan that you should be aware of:

 At the start of the insurance, you decide how much of your monthly salary you want to receive if you cannot work.
 The higher the percentage, the more the cost of coverage.
 Most insurers will not cover you for more than 70% of your actual salary.
-The intention with a policy is to support you until you can return to the workplace and encourage you to do so, which may be less of an inclination if a full salary is being received.
+The intention of a policy is to support you until you can return to the workplace and encourage you to do so, which may be less of an inclination if a full salary is being received.

 Cease age is simply the age you will be when the plan ceases to provide coverage.
 It is common practice to align a plan with your retirement date.
 The older you leave it to retire results in the higher cost of cover.